 GPM is the percent of revenue that exceeds COGS.
 More specifically, gross margin is the revenue remaining after the direct costs to deliver a company’s product.

 Gross Margin as a Signal for Scalability

 Gross margin is an indicator of a SaaS company’s financial health and growth prospects.
-As gross margin increases, more money (i.e., gross profit) is available for reinvestment into a company’s operating expenses.
+As GPM increases, more money (i.e., gross profit) is available for reinvestment into a company’s operating expenses.